EBjerrum/scikit-mol/README.md

 ## Roadmap and Contributing

-_Help wanted!_ Are you a PhD student that want a "side-quest" to procrastinate your thesis writing or are you simply interested in computational chemistry, cheminformatics or simply with an interest in QSAR modelling, Python Programming open-source software?
+_Help wanted!_ Are you a PhD student that want a "side-quest" to procrastinate your thesis writing or are you interested in computational chemistry, cheminformatics or simply with an interest in QSAR modelling, Python Programming open-source software?
 Do you want to learn more about machine learning with Scikit-Learn?
 Or do you use scikit-mol for your current work and would like to pay a little back to the project and see it improved as well?
 With a little bit of help, this project can be improved much faster!
 Reach to me (Esben), for a discussion about how we can proceed.

 Currently, we are working on fixing some deprecation warnings, it's not the most exciting work, but it's important to maintain a little.
 Later on we need to go over the scikit-learn compatibility and update to some of their newer features on their estimator classes.
 We're also brewing on some feature enhancements and tests, such as new fingerprints and a more versatile standardizer.